testtestProblem/HotTab__Win10/README.md

 # Kill process
-* Because while close UWP and open UWP can not re-connect console, the older console will make zombie.
+* Because while close UWP and open UWP can not re-connect console, the older console will become zombie.
 I don't know how to reconnect it, therefore should terminate older console.
 * The example show terminate older console
 ```C#
 static void KillAllNotepadProcesses()